Caerostris/CSS-Playing-Cards/README.md

 There needs to be a surrounding container with the class "playingCards" around all the cards.
 That container can also have other classes which serve as **configuration options**:

 * **fourColours**: Switches the default two colour deck with a four colour deck.
 (The colours of the German four colour deck will be different.)
-* **faceImages**: Switches the default dingbat symbols for faces with images. *Note: Depending on the size of the card, you might need to adjust the image positioning of the faces in cards.css and the font-size in cards-ie9.css (search for "@change").*
+* **faceImages**: Switches the default dingbat symbols for faces with images. *Note: Depending on the size of the card, you might need to adjust the image positioning of the faces in cards.css.*
 * **simpleCards**: Switches the default multiple suits to one simple single big suit in the middle.
 * **inText**: Switches the size to something small enough to fit into normal text and also removes the inner bits.
 * **rotateHand**: Switches the hand to rotate and fan in a semi circle.